FalaahArifKhan/data-cleaning-stability/README.md

 * `source` directory contains code with custom classes for managing benchmark, database client, error injectors, null imputers, visualizations and some utils functions.
 * `notebooks` directory contains Jupyter notebooks with EDA and results visualization.
+    * `EDA` subdirectory contains notebooks with correlation and feature importance analysis from Section 3.3 for 6 datasets used in our experiments.
 * `configs` directory contains all constants and configs for datasets, null imputers, classifiers and evaluation scenarios.
 * `tests` directory contains tests covering benchmark and null imputers.
 * `scripts` directory contains main scripts for evaluating null imputers, baselines and models.